mayank22785/blog/_posts/2016-07-09-playing-with-rkt-and appc.md

 excerpt: "Exploring the rkt container ecosystem"
 ---

-Evolution is an ongoing process.In the containers spectrum it has been a regular custom to experiment with new stuff and make it better with time.Saying so one of the coolest evolving projects is the [rkt][8] project by Coreos guys.It is a substitute of the famous [docker][6] container project.It uses different methodology than the [docker][6] project.So I began exploring this awesome project and found out that its a really interesting approach on building containers.In this post I have shared some of my findings below:
+Evolution is an ongoing process.In the containers spectrum it has been a regular custom to experiment with new stuff and make it better with time.Saying so one of the coolest evolving projects is the [rkt][8] project by [Coreos][11] guys.It is a substitute of the famous [docker][6] container project.It uses different methodology than the [docker][6] project.So I began exploring this awesome project and found out that its a really interesting approach on building containers.In this post I have shared some of my findings below:

 ##  About rkt:

-[rkt][8] is an awesome project which started way back with a minor conflict of opinions on containers between the [Docker][6] guys and CoreOS guys.It is designed for security, simplicity, and composability within modern cluster architectures.[rkt][8] implements a modern, open, standard container format, the [App Container (appc)][9], but can also execute other container images, like those created with [docker][6].The most fundamental atomic unit in [rkt][8] is the pod, which is a group of related containers that share resources.One of the amazing things about [rkt][8] is that it is a single binary that integrates with init systems, scripts, and complex devops pipelines.
+[rkt][8] is an awesome project which started way back with a minor conflict of opinions on containers between the [Docker][6] guys and [CoreOS][11] guys.It is designed for security, simplicity, and composability within modern cluster architectures.[rkt][8] implements a modern, open, standard container format, the [App Container (appc)][9], but can also execute other container images, like those created with [docker][6].The most fundamental atomic unit in [rkt][8] is the pod, which is a group of related containers that share resources.One of the amazing things about [rkt][8] is that it is a single binary that integrates with init systems, scripts, and complex devops pipelines.
 Containers take their correct place in the PID heirachy and can be managed with standard utilities.

 ![rkt-1 0-banner](https://cloud.githubusercontent.com/assets/8342133/16660420/ce24e2e0-448b-11e6-97b5-b56079d0f631.png)